vburzynski/obsidian-task-status/TASKS.md

 ### Commands and Hotkeys

 - [ ] implement individual command for each type of custom checkbox accent
-  - this is allow users to directly apply a custom accent through either a hotkey or command palette.
+  - this would allow users to directly apply a custom accent through either a hotkey or command palette.

 ### Multiple Line Selection Features